 Drug and alcohol addiction present major challenges for millions of Americans, many of which are a part of the LGBT community.
-Rates of substance abuse have proven to be even higher in the lesbian, gay, bisexual and transgender community, when compared to the general population.
-Additional factors affecting these rates include sexual orientation, gender, and race.
-Yet, regardless of an addict’s particular background, addiction rehabilitation facilities that specialize in LGBT addiction treatment, are far more likely to have a profound, positive impact on these clients.
+Substance abuse is more prevalent in the lesbian, gay, bisexual and transgender community when compared to the general population.
+Sexual orientation, gender and race are factors that can affect the development of a Substance Use Disorder (SUD).
+Yet, regardless of an addict’s particular background, addiction rehabilitation facilities that specialize in LGBT addiction treatment are far more likely to have a profound, positive impact on these individuals.
+If you are looking for a quality LGBT drug and alcohol rehab program to start your recovery, Restore Treatment Center is an excellent facility to consider.

 Rates of substance abuse and addiction among the LGBT community are higher than in the heterosexual community overall.
 The following information is based on research conducted by the 2015 National Survey on Drug Use and Health in regards to those who identify as lesbian, gay, bisexual, or transgender: